Understanding the Trans and Non-Binary Participation Policy

 Female category:

-- this category is for those participants recorded female at birth which includes trans men not undergoing hormone treatment.
+- this category is for those participants recorded female at birth which includes trans men who have not undergone or are not undergoing gender-affirming hormone therapy.

-- once a trans man or non-binary participant (whose sex is recorded as female at birth) has commenced hormone treatment then they will no longer be eligible to participate in the Female category in competitions/formats listed in Appendix A of the policy.
+- once a trans man or non-binary participant (whose sex is recorded as female at birth) has either commenced or completed gender-affirming hormone therapy then they will no longer be eligible to participate in the Female category in competitions/formats listed in Appendix A of the policy.

 Open category:

-- this category is open to all including those participants recorded male at birth, recorded female at birth (regardless of whether they have undergone hormone therapy), and those who identify as transgender or non-binary.
+- this category is open to all including those participants recorded male at birth, recorded female at birth (irrespective of whether they have ever commenced or completed gender-affirming hormone therapy), and those who identify as trans or non-binary.

 - Note: it is not the intention of this policy that complete teams of players recorded female at birth enter the Open category.